-Dartmouth-Hitchcock Obligated Group (DHOG) Bonds.
+Dartmouth-Hitchcock Obligated Group (DHOG) Bonds

 MHMH established the DHOG in 1993 for the original purpose of issuing bonds financed through NHHEFA or the "Authority".
-The members of the obligated group consist of MHMH, DHC, Cheshire, NLH and MAHHC.
+The members of the obligated group consist of D-HH, MHMH, DHC, Cheshire, NLH, MAHHC, and, effective August 15, 2018, APD.
 D-HH is designated as the obligated group agent.